maxtingle11/Insights-for-Music-Artists/README.md

   - **Semi-Supervised Clustering:** Unsupervised clustering with kmeans did not yield useful market segmentation insights.
 However, it might be worth trying semi-supervised clustering with genre labels to try to discover whether genre-based clusters could emerge.

 ### App Development
-  **- Search By Artist Name:** Instead of having to go to an artist's page on Spotify to copy their URI, it might be possible to add a search feature that would return a list of artists, from which a user could select one to run through the Insight Developer.
+  - **Search By Artist Name:** Instead of having to go to an artist's page on Spotify to copy their URI, it might be possible to add a search feature that would return a list of artists, from which a user could select one to run through the Insight Developer.

-  **- Automatically Generate Playlist:** Instead of having to make a playlist by searching each of the independent artists individually, it is possible to create a playlist of songs from each of the similar artists for the user to listen through.
+  - **Automatically Generate Playlist:** Instead of having to make a playlist by searching each of the independent artists individually, it is possible to create a playlist of songs from each of the similar artists for the user to listen through.

 ### Growth Opportunities
-  **- Audience Location by Artist:** If user data were could be retrieved from Spotify's API, it would be possible to also tell artists where other artists' audiences are located.
+  - **Audience Location by Artist:** If user data were could be retrieved from Spotify's API, it would be possible to also tell artists where other artists' audiences are located.

-  **- Audio Profiles of Cities:** Additionally, with access to user data, it would be possible to develop audio profiles for cities, which could help inform tour planning.
+  - **Audio Profiles of Cities:** Additionally, with access to user data, it would be possible to develop audio profiles for cities, which could help inform tour planning.